open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

-Number of spans which could be created and exported to OTLP exporter in 1 second per logical core and average number over all logical cores, with each span containing 10 attributes with random string data with 20 random characters.
+Number of spans which could be created and exported to OTLP exporter in 1 second per logical core and average number over all logical cores, with each span containing 10 attributes, and each attribute containing two 20 characters strings, one as attribute name the other as value.

 ## Instrumentation Cost

 ### CPU Usage

-With given number of span throughput specified by user, or specify 10,000 spans per second as default if user doesn't input the number, measure and report the CPU usage for SDK with simple processor and OTLP exporter.
-The benchmark should listen on the exporting target in-process and return success immediately, so it does incur significant CPU overhead on the measurement.
-Because the benchmark doesn't contain user processing logic, the total CPU consumption of benchmark program could be used to approximate SDK CPU comsumption.
+With given number of span throughput specified by user, or 10,000 spans per second as default if user does not input the number, measure and report the CPU usage for SDK with both simple and batching span processors together with OTLP exporter.
+The benchmark should create an OTLP receiver which listens on the exporting target in the same process, responds with success immediately and drops the data, so it does not incur significant CPU overhead on the measured result.
+Because the benchmark doesn't include user processing logic, the total CPU consumption of benchmark program could be considered as approximation of SDK's CPU consumption.
-The total running time should be more than 1 minute, and the average and peak CPU usage should be reported.
+The total running time for one test iteration is suggested to be 15 seconds.
+The average and peak CPU usage should be reported.

 ### Memory Usage

-Measure dynamic memory comsumption, e.g. heap, for the same scenario as [CPU Usage](#CPU-Usage) section with 1 miniute during.
+Measure dynamic memory comsumption, e.g. heap, for the same scenario as [CPU Usage](#CPU-Usage) section with 15 seconds duration.

 ## Report

 ### Report Format

 All the numbers above should be measured by multiple times (suggest 10 times at least) and reported with below statistic values:

 - Mean   : Arithmetic mean of all measurements.
 - StdDev : Standard deviation of all measurements.